 - TOE guarantees the integrity and confidentiality of the payload.
-TOE guarantees also that the payload does not compromise the overall security of the TOE, even if it has malicious behaviour. - TOE guarantees the integrity of the TOE itself, assuring that only an unmodified SVS image can be launched.
+TOE guarantees also that the payload does not compromise the overall security of the TOE, even if it has malicious behaviour. - TOE guarantees the integrity of the TOE itself, assuring that only unmodified SOS images can be launched.

-- Pre-boot Authentication (PBA) ensures that only authorised users can load the SVS image and access the payload. - SVS could run from a floppy disk image due to its small size on an insecure environment or PC.
+- Pre-boot Authentication (PBA) ensures that only authorised users can load the SOS image and access the payload. - SOS can run from a floppy disk due to its small size on an insecure environment or PC. - The TOE originally doesn't have any default user definition.
+During SOS image creation stage, the authorised user (s) credentials can be configured for future authentication processes and TOE image encryption.